hydro-project/hydroflow/book/example_5_reachability.md

 > In this example we cover:
 > * Implementing a recursive algorithm (graph reachability) via cyclic dataflow
 > * Operators to merge data from multiple inputs ([`merge`](./surface_ops.gen.md#merge)), and send data to multiple outputs ([`tee`](./surface_ops.gen.md#tee))
+> * Indexing multi-output operators by appending a bracket expression
 > * An example of how a cyclic dataflow in one stratum executes to completion before starting the next stratum.